MisterKartoffel/.dotfiles/notes.md

 > [!NOTE]
-> This configuration takes advantage of bonding to bind multiple interfaces and the RouteMetric directive to assign one interface as a priority.
+> This configuration takes advantage of bonding to bind multiple interfaces and the active-backup mode to achieve no downtime with a backup connection.

 > Create the bond interface.
 ```systemd